- You are here:

 Summer students will have 3-day weekends, with the occasional 2 or 4-day weekend.
 But, don’t start planning yet--dates for breaks will change from semester to semester.

-Between a Eurail pass and budget airlines, students travel all over France and Europe.
+Between a Eurail pass, budget airlines, and discount buses, students travel all over France and Europe.
 Every weekend is a new adventure!
 The closest station to Georgia Tech-Lorraine is Metz-ville, which also offers shuttle service to the Lorraine TGV Station.

 Students use our closed Facebook page and GroupMe to help with trip planning.
 You’ll always find someone to travel with.